SS Duilio: Passenger service

 SS Duilio was laid down in 1914 and launched on 9 January 1916 in the Ansaldo Yard but was not completed until 1923.
 She made her maiden voyage on 29 October 1923 from Naples to New York City.
 Her safety standards exceeded the norms of the time.
-For example, she had 17 compartments although only 12 were required by the First International Convention for the Safety of Life at Sea.
+For example, she had 16 watertight bulkheads subdividing her hull into 17 compartments although only 12 were required by the First International Convention for the Safety of Life at Sea.
 This would enable her to still float with 4 flooded compartments.
 One of the first Italian steamships, the Duilio had a complete system of anti-roll cases.

 The ship was constructed with coal-fired steam engines for the Naples–New York City route, but was later transferred to the Genoa–Buenos Aires route on 24 July 1928.
 She was adapted for Naphtha combustion at Pristava and subsequently served on the new Italian Line to South Africa alongside the SS Giulio Cesare.
 She was chartered to Lloyd Triestino in 1933 and then transferred to Lloyd Triestino in 1936.